ntbosscher/node-serialport/README.md

 # Faster SerialPort

 This is a stripped down, more performant version of [node-serialport](https://github.com/serialport/node-serialport).
+Actually works normally with Electron.

 Currently only supports windows.